This article is a companion piece to this video

 - ABC Test

 Whichever test a jurisdiction applies, they are all very fact-based, intensive investigations.
-Each test seeks to analyze just how much control an employer has over how an Independent Contractor who is performing a job.
-What follows is a list of the kinds of factors a court examines to determine whether a worker in question is legally an independent contractor.
+Each test seeks to analyze just how much control an employer has over an independent contractor who is performing a job.
+There are 5 main factors a court examines to determine whether a worker in question is legally an independent contractor.

 Remember, a subrogating insurance company looking to recover losses is interested in categorizing a worker as an employee, because employers have liability for their employee’s tortious acts.
 Important factors when determining liability for losses in a subrogation claim where the opposing party is claiming the independent contractor defense are: